ROLFFFX/UniTask/README.md

 ---
----
 # 1. Introduction
 Introduction here

 ---
----
 # 2. User Guide
 User Guide here

 ---
----
 # 3. Technical Documentation / Developer Guide
 Technical Documentation here

 ---
-# Onboarding Process!
+# Onboarding Process

 ## React.js

 *1. Github Desktop*

 - Please download [Github Desktop], which makes your life a lot easier.
-After you downloaded it, sign in and clone our repo.
+After you download it, sign in and clone our repo.
 - Please make sure to clone instead of downloading the zip file.
-Cloning ensures the connection between your local file and our repo on github.
 - Please open up your github desktop again and click the "current branch" on the top sidebar.
 Create your own branch and select it.